-The long-term medians, maximum and minimum positions of the ice edge (concentrations above 10%) based on the composite for the years 1962- 87 are taken from Coté (MS 1989).
+Information on the location and concentration of sea ice is available from the daily ice charts published by Ice Central of Environment Canada in Ottawa.
+The long-term medians, maximum and minimum positions of the ice edge (concentrations above 10%) based on the composite for the years 1962 to 1987 are taken from Coté (1989).

-Near seasonal air temperatures and light to moderate northwesterly winds during the second half of December 1993 resulted in near normal ice coverage by the end of the month.
+Near seasonal air temperatures and light to moderate NW winds during the second half of December 1993 resulted in near normal ice coverage by the end of the month.
 The southern limit of the ice edge lay near the Strait of Belle Isle (Fig. 9).
-The ice edge continued to move southward during early-January at a rate consistent with its normal progression due to continuing seasonal temperatures and winds.
-However, in the latter half of January extremely cold air temperatures and strong northwesterly winds accelerated the rate of southward movement.
+The ice edge continued to move southward during early January at a rate consistent with its normal progression due to continuing seasonal temperatures and winds.
+However, in the latter half of January extremely cold air temperatures and strong NW winds accelerated the rate of southward movement.
 By the beginning of February the ice coverage lay between the long-term median and maximum.
 Cold weather and strong winds in February continued to push the ice south and offshore so that by the beginning of March the ice edge was close to the long-term maximum.
-The ice began to retreat along the coast of Newfoundland later in March and by 1 April the ice had shifted eastward, freeing most of the coastal communities of Newfoundland of ice.
+The ice began to retreat along the coast of Newfoundland later in March and by April 1 the ice had shifted eastward, freeing most of the coastal communities of Newfoundland of ice.
 The offshore ice edge, however, still lay near its long-term maximum extent.
 Through April the ice moved back inshore along northern Newfoundland and remained there into June.
 It finally disappeared from the region around mid-June.

 The Ice Climatology and Applications Division of Environment Canada also undertakes an annual analysis of ice conditions off the east coast of Newfoundland and southern Labrador and in the Gulf of St. Lawrence by determining the time of onset, duration and last presence of ice at 24 grid sites (Fig. 10).
 For each site, the extracted data include ice duration in weeks for the 1993/1994 season, mean duration for all years of record, as well as minimum, maximum and mean duration for years when ice was present (Table 1).
 Almost without exception in the area east of Newfoundland and southern Labrador, the ice appeared early and left late (Fig. 11, 12).
 The ice typically appeared 2 weeks early (Fig. 11).
-In the inshore areas it left 1-2 weeks late but offshore it lasted 3-7 weeks longer-thannormal (Fig. 12).
+In the inshore areas it left 1-2 weeks late but offshore it lasted 3-7 weeks longer-than-normal (Fig. 12).
 This resulted in a much longer period of ice duration especially in the offshore region (Fig. 13).
 Note that ice duration is not simply the difference between the first and last presence of ice because ice may disappear for a time after first presence or before last presence.
 A new record for the date of the last appearance of ice was established in 1994 at the farthest offshore sites east of the Avalon Peninsula (N112 and N114).
 The appearance of ice at N114 was unusual in that ice has only been observed at this site in 5 out of the 35 years of record.
 Ice was not observed at sites N25, N27 or N70; however, ice has never appeared at sites N27 and N70 and only reached N25 in 2 out of 35 years.